 NOTE 1: The MBSF is optional and may be collocated with the NEF or AF/AS, and the MBSTF is an optional network function.

-NOTE 2: The existing service based interfaces of Nnrf, Nudm, and Nsmf are enhanced to support 5G MBS.
-The existing service based interfaces of Npcf and Nnef are enhanced to support 5G MBS.
+NOTE 2: The existing service-based interfaces of Nnrf, Nudm, and Nsmf are enhanced to support 5G MBS.
+The existing service-based interfaces of Npcf and Nnef are enhanced to support 5G MBS.

-NOTE 3: xMB-C/MB2-C and xMB-U/MB2-U are intended for legacy AS.
-A 5G MBS enabled AF uses either Nmbsf or Nnef to interact with the MBSF.
+NOTE 3: A 5G MBS-enabled AF uses either Nmbsf or Nnef to interact with the MBSF.

 Editor's note: Which NF is used to store service parameters, including serving MB-SMF information will be updated in future versions.